MacManley/f1-24-udp/README.md

 # F1 23 UDP | Library for use on ESP 32 / ESP8266 devices
 **Data Output from F1® 23 Game**

+> Note from developer: I do not have F1 24 and therefore am unable to test the library, it is based on [f1-23-udp](https://github.com/MacManley/f1-23-udp) with the updated UDP documentation.
+Please create an issue if it does not work and I will fix it ASAP.

 This program captures and parses packets that are sent by the F1 2023 game.
 This library is written specifically for usage on the ESP32 and ESP8266.

 # Usage: